Jennie-Deng/FinMR-1/README.md

 ## 📖 Introduction

-This project introduces an innovative approach to enhance QA systems in financial reasoning tasks through the integration of a reflection module and error log.
-We apply this method to a Financial Math Reasoning dataset, which features multimodal reasoning challenges.
+This project introduces an innovative approach to enhance QA systems in financial reasoning tasks through the integration of a reflection module and error log （Negative Example Database）.
+We apply this method to a Financial Math Reasoning and Expertise Reasoning dataset, which features multimodal reasoning challenges.
 Our system retrieves past errors, provides corrective feedback, and stores mistakes for long-term improvement.
 The experiments show significant gains in reasoning accuracy, particularly when dealing with complex financial questions.

 ![FinMR schematics](https://img520.com/MBZ94b.png)
 **Figure**: *Illustrating a multimodal reasoning framework for answering questions step-by-step with iterative feedback.
-The system takes multimodal inputs (text and images) and generates reasoning steps along with an answer inference.
+The system takes multimodal inputs (text and images), generating reasoning steps and an answer inference.
 If the output is correct, the reasoning and answer are accepted.
 If incorrect, the process involves rationale step correction via manual annotation and error analysis.
 Feedback generation introduces negative examples and AI feedback to improve reasoning.
 The improved insights are used for in-context learning, enhancing the reasoning steps and answer inference.